RN-unibe/IMO_DRSA/README.md

 ## Step-by-step Overview:
-1. Optimize: get Pareto front
+1. Optimise: get Pareto front

 2. Ask DM to sort into "good" / "other"